Prag8855/aab/content/guides/work-visa.md

 Your work visa might allow part-time self-employment.
 [Check your *Zusatzblatt*](/guides/residence-permit#how-to-read-the-zusatzblatt) to see if it's allowed.

+Check your work contract too.
+You might need to tell your employer about your self-employment.
+Your employer might forbid self-employment if it competes with their business.
+For example, don't start a marketing agency while you work for another marketing agency.
+They can't forbid all self-employment without a reason.[^16]

 To become self-employed full-time, you must [apply for a freelance visa](/guides/freelance-visa#who-needs-a-freelance-visa), [permanent residence](/guides/permanent-residence) or citizenship.

 ### Apply for permanent residence